ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

    `TEST_SOURCE_FILE("more.c")`.
 1. Creating two test cases with mock expectations and Unity assertions.

-For more on the assertions and mocks shown, consult the documentation for [Unity] and [CMock].

 All other conventions and features are documented in the sections that follow.